SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Protocols.md

 works with any type, chosen at runtime, that conforms to the protocol.
 To support this runtime flexibility,
-Swift adds a level of indirection when necessary --- this indirection is known as a *box*, and it has a performance cost.
+Swift adds a level of indirection when necessary --- known as a *box*, which has a performance cost.
 Because of this flexibility,
 Swift doesn't know the underlying type at compile time, which means you can access only the members